-- 11. Install the RAID/cache storage controller as follows: - a.
-Align the RAID/cache storage controller with the slot in the system. - b.
-Slide the RAID/cache storage controller into the system until the tabs (B) align with the slots in the metal guide, and the latch (A) locks into place as shown in the following figure.
+- 11. Install RAID/cache storage controller as follows: - a.
+Align the RAID/cache storage controller (A) with the slot in the system. - b.
+Slide the RAID/cache storage controller into the system until the tab (B) locks into place as shown in the following figure.